romeric/Fastor/README.md

   <img src="docs/imgs/05l2.png" width="280">
   <img src="docs/imgs/05l3.png" width="280">
 </p>
 The X-axis shows the number FLOPS saved/reduced over single expression evaluation scheme.
-Certainly, the bigger the size of tensors the more reduction in FLOPs is necessary to over to compensate for the temporaries created during by-pair evalution.
+Certainly, the bigger the size of tensors the more reduction in FLOPs is necessary to compensate for the temporaries created during by-pair evalution.

 ### Boolean tensor algebra